 k.
 Resource Nodes shall not be located at the Block Load Transfer (BLT) buses.

 l.
 Do not identify or locate Resource Nodes for Non-Modeled Generators.

+m.
+The Resource Node for a Distribution Generation Resource (DGR) or Distribution Energy Storage Resource (DESR) may be located at its Resource Connectivity Node.

 3.2 Resource Node Location

 a.
-First Fork Rule: Locate Resource Node at the first Electrical Bus with alternate paths starting from the Generation Resource Connectivity Node.
+First Fork Rule: Locate Resource Node at the first Electrical Bus with alternate paths starting from the Generation/Energy Storage Resource Connectivity Node.
 Parallel network paths do not count as alternate paths.

 i.
-Exception: There is an exception to this rule for placing Generation Resource Nodes and CCU Resource Nodes that are mapped to Generation Resources within a PUN.
-If the Generation Resource(s) is within a PUN that has only one interconnection to the ERCOT Transmission Grid, locate the Resource Node at the Electrical Bus that is the interconnection point of the PUN to the ERCOT Transmission Grid.
+Exception: There is an exception to this rule for placing Generation/Energy Storage Resource Nodes and CCU Resource Nodes that are mapped to Generation/Energy Storage Resources within a PUN.
+If the Generation Resource(s) and/or ESR(s) is within a PUN that has only one interconnection to the ERCOT Transmission Grid, locate the Resource Node at the Electrical Bus that is the interconnection point of the PUN to the ERCOT Transmission Grid.

 ii.
 ERCOT-Polled Settlement (EPS) Meter location check: As the network connectivity path is traversed in searching for the first Electrical Bus with alternate paths (First Fork Rule), if an Electrical Bus is encountered with a mapped EPS Meter first, then place the Resource Node at this Electrical Bus.